NEWS: Help R.E.A.C.T. give them a voice.

-SPELLERS the movie won Best Documentary and Donor’s Choice Award at it’s premier at the Phoenix Film Festival and this film is changing the way the world perceives non-speaking individuals with autism.
-The SPELLERS film is finally leading practitioners, educators, and even families to re-evaluate expectations and therapeutic approaches of this complex, multifaceted disorder.
+SPELLERS the movie won Best Documentary and Donor’s Choice Award at its premier at the Phoenix Film Festival and this film is changing the way the world perceives non-speaking individuals with autism.
+The SPELLERS film is finally leading practitioners, educators, and even families to re-evaluate expectations and therapeutic approaches to this complex, multifaceted disorder.

-The documentary SPELLERS pushes us to dig deeper, reflect on our own biases, and develop new and appropriate therapeutic approaches that best serve non-speaking individuals with autism and apraxia.
+The documentary SPELLERS pushes us to dig deeper, reflect on our own biases and develop new and appropriate therapeutic approaches that best serve non-speaking individuals with autism and apraxia.
 It shows us that “assuming competence” leads to better outcomes and breakthroughs.
+Watch the trailer.

 REACT is also committed to providing scholarships to non-speaking individuals and their families to get SPELLERS ACC training.
-Since this training is not provided by school districts, insurance plans, nor government assistance programs, many who desperately want this training are deprived access due to financial limitations.
+Since this training is not provided by school districts, insurance plans, or government assistance programs, many who desperately want this training are deprived of access due to financial limitations.
+REACT has offered numerous AAC Spelling Training Scholarships to families in need.
 Your donations are vital to helping this scholarship program to be successful.

 Autism On The Rise